lf-edge/ekuiper/docs/en_US/extension/native/develop/plugins_tutorial.md

     }
     ```

-Note: if you intend to deploy the plugin in an Alpine environment, you may encounter an error stating `Error loading shared library libresolve.so.2` after completing the above steps.
+Note: if you intend to deploy the plugin in an Alpine environment, you may encounter an error stating `Error loading shared library libresolve.so.2` after completing the above steps(We are planning to develop a dedicated image for alpine system development, namely the alpine-dev version.
+Please stay tuned for our latest updates and developments.).
 In such a case, here is a solution you can try:
 ```shell
 # In docker instance
 apk add gcompat